apache/commons-io/CONTRIBUTING.md

 Contributing to Apache Commons IO
 ======================

-You have found a bug or you have an idea for a cool new feature?
-Contributing code is a great way to give something back to the open source community.
-Before you dig right into the code there are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
+Have you found a bug or have an idea for a cool new feature?
+Contributing code is a great way to give something back to the open-source community.
+Before you dig right into the code, we need contributors to follow a few guidelines to have a chance of keeping on top of things.

 Getting Started
 ---------------